mayan-edms/Mayan-EDMS/docs/topics/document_visualization.rst

 thats why even text documents need to be rendered by LibreOffice_ before they can be previewed and text can be extracted.

-Version 0.12.1 introduced a new method of converting office documents, this new method doesn't require the use of the command line utility ``UNOCONV``.
-This new method proved to continue working better than previous solution and the use of ``UNOCONV`` have been removed.
-Existing conversion method uses just one configuration option: :setting:`CONVERTER_LIBREOFFICE_PATH` which defaults to '/usr/bin/libreoffice'.

 .. _PDF: http://en.wikipedia.org/wiki/Portable_Document_Format
 .. _LibreOffice: http://www.libreoffice.org/